pydy/pydy/CONTRIBUTING.md

 We do have some differences though.
 In particular, we use a checklist to make sure each pull request is ready to be merged into the master branch (which should always be stable).
-The checklist is as follows:
+In particular, every pull request into this repository must satisfy a checklist:

 - [ ] Are there no merge conflicts?
 - [ ] Did it pass the tests?
 Locally?
 Travis CI? (run ``nosetests``)